You are now in the main content area

 Interview by: Jaclyn Mika (School of Journalism '08).

-Kasia McGurk, School of Journalism ’15, is a Public Relations Specialist, North America, for the Intrepid Group.
+Kasia McGurk, School of Journalism ’15, was a Public Relations Specialist, North America, for the Intrepid Group when this Q&A was conducted.
+She is now the Head of Marketing and Communications at WeTravel.

 What did you originally see yourself doing when you first enrolled in journalism school?